 - Get moving.
 Exercise helps manage weight and control diabetes, high cholesterol and high blood pressure — all risk factors for coronary artery disease.
 Get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.

 - Maintain a healthy weight.
-Being overweight increases your risk of coronary artery disease.
-Losing even just a small amount of weight can help reduce risk factors for coronary artery disease.
+Being overweight increases the risk of coronary artery disease.
+Losing even a small amount of weight can help reduce risk factors for coronary artery disease.

 - Fish and fish oil.
 Fish and fish oil are the most effective sources of omega-3 fatty acids.
 Fatty fish — such as salmon, herring and light canned tuna — contain the most omega-3 fatty acids and, therefore, the most benefit.
 Fish oil supplements may offer benefit, but the evidence is strongest for eating fish.

-Other supplements may help reduce your blood pressure or cholesterol level, two contributing factors to coronary artery disease.
-These include:
+Other supplements may help lower blood pressure or cholesterol — two risk factors for coronary artery disease.
+Some that may be effective are:

-- Plant stanols and sterols (found in supplements and some margarines, such as Promise, Smart Balance and Benecol)
+- Plant sterols (found in supplements and some margarines, such as Promise, Smart Balance and Benecol)

 Preparing for an appointment

-If you know you have symptoms of or risk factors for coronary artery disease, you're likely to see your primary care doctor.
-Eventually, you may be referred to a heart specialist (cardiologist).
+If you have symptoms of coronary artery disease or any risk factors, make an appointment with your health care provider.
+You may be referred to a heart specialist (cardiologist).